Model Selection & Cost Management: Choosing the Right Model and Controlling Spend#

 Max output64K tokens

 5x cheaper than Opus on input, 5x cheaper on output.
 Good for subagent tasks, simple lookups, and quick operations that don’t need deep reasoning.
+Haiku 4.5 does not support the effort parameter; control its thinking with MAX_THINKING_TOKENS instead.

 Legacy Models#